alvarosarriarico/fztw_allexpense_pto_pfa/README.md

-# From Zero to WoW
+# From Zero to WoW - Collaborative Development

 > A beginner-friendly wiki for the **Data & AI Strategy** team at Accenture — covering Git, GitHub, and VS Code from first principles.